 |Children & Adult||Rp50.000|

 Nuart Sculpture Park’s basic facilities include a spacious parking lot and clean toilets.
 The gallery has several restaurants inside the building.
 The signature café, N’Cafe, offers a Balinese delicacy.
 Obviously, the Balinese crispy duck is the star dish, the all-time people’s favorite.
-Small food stands are scattered around the garden area where visitors can buy mineral water or snacks.
+Small food stands are scattered around the garden zone where visitors can buy mineral water or snacks.

 How To Get To Nuart Sculpture Park

-There’s a public transport option available.
-Tourists can take a public van with route Sarijadi – Stasiun Hall and make a stop at Rusun Sarijadi.
-From there on, tourists still need to walk around 1 kilometer or take a motorcycle taxi instead.
+However, there’s a public transport option available.
+Tourists can take a public van with route Sarijadi – Stasiun Hall and stop at the Sarijadi building.
+From there on it still require a 1 km walk.
 Nuart Sculpture Park’s location is deep in a suburban residential area.
-There’s no public transportation stops right in front of its entrance.
+In short, there’s no public van that stops right in front of its entrance.